effertz/arBlee_tutorial_testrun/README.md

 Try your application again.
 You will notice that your character is walking, but walking in place.
 No wonder, this is how we downloaded it.
 As a next step, we will adapt the *Movement* script to **make the character move when the *Walk* animation** is running.

-1. One way to controll the character movement is by using the *CharacterController* component.
+1. One way to control the character movement is by using the *CharacterController* component.
 Therefore add *CharacterController* component to your character in the *hierarchy* window.
 2. Now update the *Movement* script to use the *CharacterController* to make move your character forward:
 ```C#
 using UnityEngine;